man in fancy boat

 • Take a Boating Course: As mentioned earlier, taking a boating safety course can make you a more competent and confident boat operator.

-• Get Insurance: This protects you in the unfortunate event of accidents, damages, or other liabilities.
+• Get Insurance: Insuring your boat protects you in the unfortunate event of accidents, damages, or other liabilities.
 Some marinas and docking facilities might even require proof of insurance before you can moor your boat.

 • Know Your Boat: Understanding the specifics of your vessel, from its engine to its navigation systems, will help you operate it safely and efficiently.
 You also need to know the basics of boat maintenance to keep it in top shape.